Samsung chief Lee arrested in corruption investigation

 "We will do our best to ensure that the truth is revealed in future court proceedings," the Samsung Group said in a brief statement after Lee's arrest.

-While Lee's detention is not expected to hamper day-to-day operation of Samsung Group companies, which are run by professional managers, experts have said it could affect strategic decision-making by the country's biggest conglomerate.
+While Lee's detention is not expected to hamper day-to-day operation of Samsung Group companies, which are run by professional managers, experts have said it could affect strategic decision-making by South Korea's biggest conglomerate.

+"There are more than 100,000 of us (in Samsung Electronics).
+It wouldn't make sense for a company of that size to not function properly just because the owner is away.
+It's business as usual for us," said an engineer at Samsung Electronics, who declined to be identified.

-The Samsung Group , a key driver of Asia's fourth-largest economy, has been engaged in a restructuring process as it clears a succession path for Lee to assume control after his father, Lee Kun-hee, was incapacitated by a 2014 heart attack.
+Samsung Group, a key driver of Asia's fourth-largest economy, has been engaged in a restructuring process as it clears a succession path for Lee to assume control after his father, Lee Kun-hee, was incapacitated by a heart attack in 2014.

 "It is not like Samsung's business will be grinding to a halt.
 There are many smart people at the company," former Samsung Electronics executive Kim Yong-serk said recently.